 There are many factors that can cause anxiety disorders, ranging from personal experiences, medical conditions and even lifestyle choices.
-Patients who have anxiety disorders may find that these diseases arise because of a particular reason or two.
+Patients who have anxiety disorders may find that these conditions can be triggered by one or two — or more — different things.

 5 Reasons Why You May Be Affected With an Anxiety Disorder

 1. Environmental and external factors: Some of the possible triggers for anxiety disorders include certain events and environmental factors, such as:

 Stress from work or school

 2. Medical factors: For some people, anxiety disorders may arise because of: